 (10) Description and details of the services delivered that directly relate to the services specified in the approved individual service plan as the services to be provided.

 (F) Payment standards

 (1) The billing unit, service code, and payment rate for informal respite are contained in the appendix to this rule.

-(2) Payment for homemaker/personal care, informal respite, institutional respite, and transportation, alone or in combination, shall not exceed five thousand dollars per waiver eligibility span.
+(2) Under the level one waiver, payment for community respite, homemaker/personal care, informal respite, residential respite, and transportation, alone or in combination, shall not exceed five thousand dollars per waiver eligibility span.

 R.C.
 119.032 review dates: 03/19/2017

 Statutory Authority: 5111.871 , 5111.873 , 5123.04 , 5123.045 , 5123.049 , 5123.16